Portola Valley, California: Geography

 Alpine Road and Portola Road are the two relatively main roads in the town and their intersection forms a small shopping nexus.

-Portola Valley can generally be divided into 7 subdivisions: Central Portola Valley, The Ranch, Corte Madera, Los Trancos/Vista Verde, Woodside Highlands, Westridge, and Blue Oaks.
+Portola Valley can generally be divided into 6 neighborhoods: Central Portola Valley, Portola Valley Ranch, Corte Madera, Woodside Highlands, Westridge, and Blue Oaks.
+Though Los Trancos Road starts in Portola Valley at Alpine Road, most houses along Los Trancos Road are on the west side, in Palo Alto, across Corte Madera Creek and in a different county (Santa Clara County) than Portola Valley (San Mateo County).
+Los Trancos/Vista Verde, at the end of Los Trancos Road, is in unincorporated San Mateo County.

 According to the United States Census Bureau, the town has a total area of 9.099 sqmi, 99.98% of it land and 0.02% of it water.

 Attractions

 Our Lady of the Wayside Church was built in 1912 for the local Catholic community and is a California Historic Landmark and on the U.S. National Register of Historic Places.

 Portola Valley School is a one-room former school house built in 1909 and is on the U.S. National Register of Historic Places.
 It is now used for town council meetings.

 The Alpine Inn, also known as Casa de Tableta, Rossotti's or Zott's, is one of the oldest existing drinking establishments in California; it started around 1852 when Felix Buelna built it as a gambling house.
 The first two-network TCP/IP transmission was between a specialized SRI van and ARPANET on August 27, 1976; the van was parked next to the Alpine Inn and wires were run to one of the picnic tables.
 In 2018, the inn was acquired by new owners, who closed it temporarily for remodeling.
-It was re-opened in August, 2019.
+It was re-opened in August 2019.

-Villa Lauriston, an estate located at 5050 Alpine Road and encompassing almost 29 acres, was initially commissioned by James Graham Fair, the founder of Fairmont Hotels and Resorts.